Credit for Prior Learning

 College-Level Examination Process (CLEP)

 CLEP is a nationally standardized credit-by-examination program that offers 33 exams in five subject areas, covering content typically taught in lower-level courses.
 By passing a CLEP exam, students are eligible to earn credits.
-Download the CLEP manual.
+Click here to review the CLEP equivalences at Stevenson University.
+For further information, visit CLEP's website.

 DANTES Subject Standardized Tests (DSST)

-DSST is nationally standardized credit-by-examination program that offers 30 exams as an effective method of providing universities with evidence of prior learning.
+DSST is a nationally standardized credit-by-examination program that offers 30 exams as an effective method of providing universities with evidence of prior learning.
 Adult learners and military veterans are eligible to earn lower and upper-level credits through DSST.
 The first attempt on any DSST exam by an active duty, guard, or reserve military member is funded by DANTES and some veterans are eligible to be reimbursed for the exams.
-Download the DSST manual.
+Click here to review the DSST equivalences at Stevenson University.
+For further information, visit DSST's website.

 Prior Learning Portfolio